-Another bumper year for this category, which is arguably the most important literary genre of all.
+Another bumper year for this category, books for young people, which is arguably the most important literary genre of all.
 Can there be a more daunting, but also rewarding, craft than engaging children and young people with the magic of stories, poetry, and prose?
-Luckily in Wales we have writers who take this work very seriously and have stepped up in 2021 to publish a wonderful variety of treats for us all to enjoy.
+Luckily we have writers who take this work very seriously and have stepped up in 2021 to publish a wonderful variety of Welsh books for young people for us all to enjoy with entries from Ifan Morgan Jones and Nicola Davies.

 10 Stori o Hanes Cymru (Y Dylai Pawb eu Gwybod) / 10 Stories from Welsh History (That Everyone Should Know) by Ifan Morgan Jones (published by Rily)

 The teaching of Welsh history will soon become compulsory, so get ahead of the game and read about key stories and figures of our nation, including Gwenllian Ferch Gruffudd; Owain Glyndwr; Merthyr Riots; the Penrhyn Strike; Race Riots of the 20th c; the Aberfan tragedy, and Devolution.
-Written by the 2020 Wales Book of the Year winner, Nation.Cymru founder and journalist.
+Written by the 2020 Wales Book of the Year winner, Nation.Cymru founder and journalist, Ifan Morgan Jones.
 Available in both Welsh and English – if you’re a learner why not buy both to help with your reading?

 The Song that Sings Us by Nicola Davies (published by Firefly Press)